How to Open a Business in Revere

 Step 2: Create a Business Plan

 Before starting to build your venture, you need a plan.
 A formal business plan is an invaluable tool to help your business succeed.
 A requirement to obtain certain loans, a business plan addresses the critical goals and challenges of a new business venture and enables entrepreneurs to set benchmarks, evaluate progress, and demonstrate to potential investors that the company has longer term profit-making potential with positive cash flows.
 To help you with your start, we’ve compiled a guide on how to construct a business plan below.
-We also offer personal assistance via our business liaison, which can be contacted at (781) 286-8181.
+We also offer personal assistance via our business liaison, John Festa, who can be contacted at (781) 286-8181.

 Step 3: Register your Business Name and Legal Structure